carloscfgos1980/ztm-junior_to_senior_developer/04.React-Redux-Module_Bundling/README.md

 npm intall redux-logger

 - This shit does not work, it is a pain in the ass
+- I could use instead morgan middleware in the backend!

 # Lesson 44.
 Redux Async Actions